 This months ‘Mum Life Success Story’ Mum, comes all the way from The Gambia (otherwise known as ‘The Smiling Coast of Africa’).
 Cassandra Sojka, originally from Stockholm Sweden, moved to The Gambia in 2013 where she now owns and runs a successful Cafe/Restaurant (Cassy’s Cafe) with her Husband Ladislav.
 They have two children, Aiden (5) and Mio (3).

-If your asking the question ‘where the heck is The Gambia?’ your not alone.
-Cassy admitted to me that she needed to check a map before going on a family holiday there in 2011, because she had no idea where this country was.
+If you’re asking the question ‘where the heck is The Gambia?’ your not alone.
+Cassy admitted to me that she needed to check a map before going on a family holiday there in 2011 because she had no idea where this country was.
 I myself had to google it and discovered that it’s actually the smallest country within mainland Africa.
 It occupies a small sliver of land around the Gambia River and is almost entirely surrounded by Senegal with the exception of its western coastline along the Atlantic Ocean (Wikipedia 2019).
-It’s best known for it’s subtropical climate, pristine beaches and abundant bird life, drawing tourists all-year-round.
+It’s best known for it’s subtropical climate, pristine beaches, and abundant birdlife, drawing tourists all-year-round.

 So why the Gambia?